-A typical Costa Rican breakfast is a plate of Gallo pinto, eggs, homemade corn tortillas or fresh bread from the bakery, sweet plantains, and natilla (sour cream) or local cheese, such as queso Turrialba.
+A typical Costa Rican breakfast is a plate of gallo pinto (rice and beans), eggs, home-made corn tortillas or fresh bread from the bakery, sweet plantains and natilla (sour cream) or local cheese, such as queso turrialba.

-A typical Costa Rican lunch is a casado – a plate that is a made up of rice, beans, a protein (chicken, pork, beef, or fish), a salad (usually cabbage), and sweet plantains.
-Plate additions can include tortillas, yucca, avocado, pico de Gallo, and fresh or fried cheese.
-Other typical lunch options are arroz con pollo (or with shrimp, mixed seafood, pork, or mixed vegetables), ceviche, sopa negra (black bean soup), sopa de mariscos (seafood soup), or olla de carne (beef stew), just to name a few.
+A typical Costa Rican lunch is a casado – a plate of rice, beans, a protein (chicken, pork, beef or fish), salad (usually something with cabbage) and sweet plantains.
+It can also include tortillas, yucca, avocado, pico de gallo and fresh or fried cheese.
+Other typical lunch options are arroz con pollo (rice with chicken, or shrimp, mixed seafood, pork or mixed vegetables), ceviche, sopa negra (black bean soup), sopa de mariscos (seafood soup) or olla de carne (beef stew), just to name a few.

-A typical Costa Rican dinner is often made up of the same options as at lunchtime.
-During special occasions, celebrations, or family gatherings, a big barbecue or pig roast might take the place of the every day dinner spread.
+At dinner in Costa Rica, you’ll find the same dishes served at lunch.
+However, during special occasions, celebrations or family gatherings, a big barbecue or pig roast might take the place of the typical dinner spread.
 An invitation to one of these social gatherings is a real treat.

-If you are not preparing or eating a home cooked meal, the next best option is eating at a soda.
-A soda is a traditional (and budget-friendly) Costa Rican restaurant.
-Most towns will have several sodas to choose from, and each one will be slightly different.
-This is where you will get a taste of authentic Costa Rican food.
-Some sodas have a menu while others have a more point-and-choose buffet style set-up.
-Make sure to try the chilera (pickled vegetables that will likely be in a jar on your table).
+If you’re not preparing or eating a home-cooked meal, the next best option is eating at a soda (a traditional – and budget-friendly – Costa Rican restaurant).
+Most towns will have several sodas, and each one will be slightly different.
+Some sodas have a menu, while others have a more point-and-choose, buffet-style setup.
+Here, you’ll get a taste of authentic Costa Rican food.
+Try the chilera (pickled vegetables that will likely be in a jar on your table).

-Costa Ricans also grab quick eats or snacks from street vendors and the bakery.
-There are often street vendors around selling homemade empanadas, to-go cups of ceviche, pastries, and sometimes even whole casados or rice dishes.
-The bakery is also a great place to grab some empanadas, pastries, or bread, as well.
-Between lunch and dinner, most Costa Ricans take a coffee break, which usually includes a snack such as a sweet or savory pastry.
+Costa Ricans also grab quick eats or snacks from street vendors and bakeries.
+Street vendors often sell home-made empanadas (a baked or fried turnover), to-go cups of ceviche, pastries and sometimes even whole casados or rice dishes.
+The bakery is also a great place to grab some empanadas, pastries or bread.
+Between lunch and dinner, most Costa Ricans take a coffee break, which usually includes a snack, such as a sweet or savory pastry.

-Shopping at a farmer’s market (most towns have one at least once a week) is a very local way to shop for your produce.
-It is also at a farmer’s market that you will have the chance to experience some of the exotic fruits and vegetables of Costa Rica.
+Shopping at a farmer’s market (most towns have one at least once a week) is a very local way to buy produce.
+It’s also at a farmer’s market where you can enjoy some of the exotic fruits and vegetables found in Costa Rica.

-Jugos frescos or jugos de naturales frescos (natural fruit juices) are a popular daytime and mealtime drink.
-Homemade juices using native fruits like tamarindo, passionfruit, mango, pineapple, strawberry, lime, and orange are very refreshing.
-You will have several options when you dine at a soda and can even pick up a to-go juice from a street vendor.
-Juices are sometimes sold in a plastic bag that is tied with a knot with a straw sticking out of it.
+Jugos frescos or jugos de naturales frescos (natural fruit juices) are popular daytime and mealtime drinks.
+Home-made juices using native fruits, such as tamarindo, passion fruit, mango, pineapple, strawberry, lime and orange, are very refreshing.
+You’ll have several options when you dine at a soda and can even pick up a to-go juice from a street vendor.
+Juices are sometimes sold in a plastic bag, tied off with a knot, with a straw sticking out.

 For your sunset and night-time indulgences, drinking like a local is quite easy.
-The most cost-effective and local way to drink is by drinking what’s made in Costa Rica verses imported alcohol.
-This includes Imperial, Pilsen, Bavaria, and a pretty impressive selection of craft beers.
-And of course, guaro – the national liquor of Costa Rica.
-There are a couple of signature drinks that are a must-try when taking the local drinking route.
+The most cost-effective and local way to drink is to try alcohol produced in Costa Rica rather than imported beer and spirits.
+Beer options include Imperial, Pilsen, Bavaria and a pretty impressive selection of craft brews.
+Of course, there’s also guaro – the national liquor of Costa Rica.
+There are also a few signature drinks you should try when taking the local drinking route.

-Chili guaro is a famous shot in Costa Rica.
-It kind of tastes like a light Bloody Mary.
-A basic chili guaro is made with guaro, tomato juice, Tabasco, and lime.
-Everyone has their own take on this shot recipe though.
+One signature drink, or rather shot, is the chiliguaro – it tastes similar to a light bloody mary.
+A basic chiliguaro is made with guaro, tomato juice, Tabasco and lime.
+However, everyone has their own take on this shot recipe.

-A guaro sour, meanwhile, is a traditional cocktail that is made with guaro, lime, club soda, and a little raw sugar, and is arguable one the best and most refreshing ways to drink the national liquor of Costa Rica.
+Meanwhile, a guaro sour is a traditional cocktail made with guaro, lime, club soda and a little raw sugar.
+It’s arguably one of the best and most refreshing ways to enjoy the national liquor of Costa Rica.